skillrepos/copilot-dd/codespace-labs.md

 code dev.sql
 ```

 2. Afterwards this file should be open in a tab in the editor.
 Assume we want to work with a database or database definition that defines a dataset for students, staff, curriculums, courses, schools of study, locations, and registrations for a university system.
-Let's see what Copilot would generate without any other context for a query to get all students in a course.
+Let's see what Copilot would generate for a query to get all students in a course - without any other context.

 Enter the following comment below and press Tab to accept suggestions.
 Remember that you may have to hit Enter multiple times to get Copilot to prompt.
 Or if you don't get a suggestion or only get a comment, try "nudging" Copilot via typing "select".

 ```
 -- define a select statement to get all students enrolled in a course